maximbetin/instagram-helper/README.md

 2. **Caption Extraction Issues**:

-   - Tool uses advanced XPath selectors for Instagram's current layout
+   - Tool uses XPath selectors for Instagram's current layout
    - If captions appear empty, Instagram may have changed their DOM structure
    - Run with `--verbose` flag to see detailed extraction debugging
    - Check log files for page structure analysis